open-quantum-safe/oqs-provider/CONFIGURE.md

 See [`examples/static_oqsprovider.c`](examples/static_oqsprovider.c) for a complete example of how to load oqsprovider using `OSSL_PROVIDER_add_builtin`.

+### BUILD_TESTING

+By setting this to "OFF", no tests or examples will be compiled.

 ## Convenience build script options

 For anyone interested in building the complete software stack